Fairy Meadows and Nanga Parbat Base Camp Trek Guide

 Jeep Track to Fairy Meadows

 This not-for-the-faint-hearted off-road jeep track serves to keep the tourist traffic at Fairy Meadows somewhat regulated.
-Otherwise, a paved Fairy Meadows road would increase tourist influx manyfold which usually has devastating effects on the natural elements of the region.
+Otherwise, a paved Fairy Meadows road would increase tourist influx manyfold which usually has devastating effects on nature.

 The jeep track starts near Raikot bridge and goes perpendicularly from the KKH in towards the mountains.
-The jeeps at nearly all such jeep tracks across Pakistan are from the 1960s and 1970s.
-Vehicles of this era had primitive suspention systems and hence they are unsurprisingly uncomfortable.
+The jeeps at nearly all such jeep tracks across Pakistan are from the 1960s and 1970s with primitive suspention systems and hence they are unsurprisingly uncomfortable.

-From here starts the 2.5 to 3 hour hike to Fairy Meadows.
-The initial section of the hike is through tall pine trees.
-Water streams are available at a couple of places along the way.
+After lunch we started our hike to Fairy Meadows.
+The initial section of the hike is through tall pine trees with water streams available at a couple of places along the way.

-The trail eventually opens up as you emerge from the pine forest.
-Soon after, the enormity of Nanga Parbat starts to come into view.
-Its glacial run-off is raging deep down to your left as you climb up towards the meadow.
+The trail eventually opened up as we emerged from the pine forest.
+Soon after, the enormity of Nanga Parbat started to come into view.
+Its glacial run-off was raging deep down on our left as we climbed up towards the meadow.

-After hiking for about 2.5 hours, you will start to see sign boards to the many huts (hotels) on Fairy Meadows.
-Keep moving towards the left of the first split in trail.
-After about 15 to 20 mins you will reach the meadows.
-The first thing you want to do at this point is to put down your rucksack (if you are carrying one), sit down on the meadow and absorb the amazing panoramic view of the gigantic Nanga Parbat.
+After hiking for about 2.5 hours, we started to see sign boards to the many huts (hotels) on Fairy Meadows.
+We kept moving along the Fairy Meadows track, turning towards the left of the first split in trail.
+After about 15 to 20 mins we finally reached the meadows.
+At last the grandeur of Fairy Meadows was all around us.
+We sat down on the meadow and absorbed the amazing panoramic view of the gigantic 8,000m high Nanga Parbat right in front us.

 Camping on the Meadows

-For food, there is a restuarant which serves a decent menu at prices according to the location (higher than usual).
-At night, you can sit around a bonfire but this is not recommended as it is one of the preventable causes of deforestation in the region.
+For food, there was a single restuarant which served a decent menu at prices according to the location (higher than usual).
+At night, we sat around a bonfire but in hindsight this is not recommended as it is one of the preventable causes of deforestation in the region.
+Fairy Meadows night view was a little bit disappointing, because although light pollution is fairly low, the milky way still wasn't visible to the naked eye.

 Available Facilities at Campsite